 The lenses in these binoculars have been treated for advanced FMC to give you top-notch light transmission balanced out for optimum brightness.
 You are going to see colors in the whole spectrum; nothing shall be dulled or muted out by any means.

-To protect the longevity of the service provided by the lenses, the glass has been purged with argon.
+To protect the longevity of the lens service, the glass has been purged with argon.
 This keeps the moisture out so that your binoculars stay waterproof and have thermal stability.
 You don’t have to deal with wiping your binos every few seconds when you go out watching birds in the evening drizzle.

 The lossless reflection results in sharp images that stay true to color and clarity.
 Therefore, with these lenses, you will be able to watch birds in the distance as if they are just a few meters away from you.
 The experience will be highly rewarding, to say the least.

 The ED objective lenses provide sharp and true-to-life images, and the fully broadband multi-coated optics enhance the overall image quality.

 - Doesn’t fog up in any level of humidity

 - Contrast to resolution ratio allows great details

 - Has a central focus with dioptric adjustment but not for individual eyepieces

 When you’re watching birds, observing details will become a fundamental joy.
 You will achieve that with Celestron – TrailSeeker ED 10×42 Binoculars for their high resolution, contrast, and color accuracy.
 The ED objective lenses provide sharp, true-to-life images, and the fully broadband multi-coated optics enhance the overall image quality.